skaes/logjam-tools/README.md

 A daemon which accepts frontend performance data via HTTP GET requests and publishes it on a ZeroMQ PUB socket for the importer to pick up.
+Additional information about the available endpoints can be found in [Additional Logjam inputs](doc/additional-inputs/additional-inputs.md).

 ## logjam-http-forwarder